-Hang gliding 1980s
+Hang gliding early 1980s part 1

-Bob England went on to create the Hiway Demon, after which he moved to the USA and created the Streak.
+Bob England went on to create the Hiway Demon, after which he moved to the USA and created the Bennett Streak.
 I read that he was killed about the turn of the century flying a paraglider at Torrey Pines.

 The crosstube fairings (made by a different manufacturer as an add-on) were intended to reduce drag and possibly even provide a small amount of extra lift.
 However, I suspect their main effect was aesthetic.